tldr-pages/tldr/pages/common/less-than.md

 `{{command}} < {{path/to/file.txt}}`

-- Create a here document and pass that in a file descriptor to `command` (requires a multiline command):
+- Create a here document and pass that into `stdin` (requires a multiline command):

 `{{command}} << {{EOF}} <Enter> {{multiline_data}} <Enter> {{EOF}}`

-- Create a here string and pass that in a file descriptor to `command`:
+- Create a here string and pass that into `stdin`:

 `{{command}} <<< {{string}}`